-Lizzie Peabody: Special thanks this episode to Molly Horrocks; Deb Hull-Walski and her daughter, Melissa Johnson; Corporal Ronald Howlin; Pam Henson; and Kim Dixon.
+Lizzie: Special thanks this episode to Molly Horrocks, Deb Hull-Walski and her daughter, Melissa Johnson, Corporal Ronald Howlin, Pam Henson and Kim Dixon.
 Thanks to our colleagues at the Office of Protective Services, especially Dylan Garon and Emily Clyne.
-Thanks also to Robert Padgett, Valeska Hilbig, Tina Tennessen, Jen Zoon, Jim Wood, Matt Dozier, Maddie Green, and Dan Wood.
+Thanks also to Robert Padgett, Valeska Hilbig, Tina Tennessen, Jen Zoon, Jim Wood, Matt Dozier, Maddie Green and Dan Wood.

-Lizzie Peabody: Our podcast team is James Morrison, Nathalie Boyd, Ann Conanan, Caitlin Shaffer, Tami O'Neill, Jess Sadeq, Lara Koch, and Sharon Bryant.
+Lizzie: Our podcast team is James Morrison, Nathalie Boyd, Ann Conanan, Caitlin Shaffer, Tami O'Neill, Jess Sadeq, Lara Koch and Sharon Bryant.
 Episode Artwork is by Dave Leonard.
 Extra support comes from PRX.
 Our show is mixed by Tarek Fouda.
 Our theme song and episode music are by Breakmaster Cylinder.

-Lizzie Peabody: If you like our show, tell your friends and leave us a review on Apple Podcast.
-We love hearing from you.
+Lizzie: If you like our show, tell your friends and leave us a review on Apple Podcast.
+We love hearing from you!

-Lizzie Peabody: If you want to sponsor our show, please visit sponsorship@PRX.org.
+Lizzie: If you want to sponsor our show, please visit sponsorship(@)PRX.org.

-Lizzie Peabody: I'm your host, Lizzie Peabody.
+Lizzie: I'm your host, Lizzie Peabody.
 Thanks for listening.

-Google Maps: Turn right.
+GPS: Turn right.

-Lizzie Peabody: Oh my God, that was my Google Maps.
-(Beep).
-Scared the bejesus out of me.
-I didn't know my-
+Lizzie: Oh my God, that was my Google Maps! [bleep] Scared the bejesus out of me!
+I didn't know my [laughs]

-Speaker 11: You've got to think!
-This almost... before?
+Ronald Howlin: You've got to think!
+This house?
+Before?